ispras/dedoc/docs/source/tutorials/creating_document_classes.rst

 Let's dig inside Dedoc data structures and build Dedoc document from scratch.
 During this tutorial you will learn:

 * How to use data structures of Dedoc to store text, structure, tables, annotations, metadata, attachments
-* What is Dedoc unified output representation of document
+* What is inside the Dedoc unified output representation of document
 * How document structure is defined

 Raw document content is stored in :class:`~dedoc.data_structures.UnstructuredDocument`.
-This is de facto a container with lists of data strucutres objects:
+This is de facto a container with lists of data structures objects:

 * list of :class:`~dedoc.data_structures.Table`
 * list of text lines :class:`~dedoc.data_structures.LineWithMeta`